MozillaFoundation/mofo-infographics/README.md

     * Doesn't link to pages outside foundation.mozilla.org
     * Doesn't fetch data from any external APIs
     * Unpackaged source code is available (see below)
+4. Host a version of the infographic on GitHub Pages or your own personal site for the Mozilla Foundation Design Team and other stakeholders to review.

+## Deployment
+Once the final graphic is approved for deployment:
-4. Clone the mofo-infographics repository
+1. Clone the mofo-infographics repository
-5. Submit a pull request adding your packaged files to the `/projects/<launch date>-<project-name-with-hypens>/` folder
+2. Submit a pull request adding your packaged files to the `/projects/<launch date>-<project-name-with-hypens>/` folder
-6. In your pull request message, include a link to the repository containing the full, unpackaged source of your infographic.
+3. In your pull request message, include a link to the repository containing the full, unpackaged source of your infographic.
-7. The Engineering team will review your code for security issues and approve your PR
+4. The Engineering team will review your code for security issues and approve your PR
-8. Your code will be live at `https://mofo-infographics.s3.amazonaws.com/projects/<launch date>-<project-name-with-hypens>/index.html`
+5. Your code will be live at `https://mofo-infographics.s3.amazonaws.com/projects/<launch date>-<project-name-with-hypens>/index.html`